 Students can indicate interest in participating in one of our themed communities on their housing application in the Husky Housing Portal through eServices.

 Residents enjoy taking some of their classes with students they live with and engaging with faculty and staff through co-curricular programs and events.
-Living in the same residence hall with other honors students makes it easy to find friends, collaborate on projects, find someone to proof-read a paper, or simply watch a movie and relax.
+Living in the same residence hall with other honors students makes it easy to make friends, collaborate on projects, find someone to proof-read a paper, or simply watch a movie and relax.

 This all-gendered housing option in Shoemaker Hall allows same-gender roommates, opposite-gender roommates and other gender-identity roommates.